matthagy/titanic-families/README.md

-Outside of the nuclear family structure, we still maintain the relationship graph which allows for such classifications as: o siblings traveling together without any parents o extended relations o families joined by extended relationships
+Outside of the nuclear family structure, we still maintain the relationship graph which allows for such classifications as:
+  * siblings traveling together without any parents
+  * extended relations
+  * families joined by extended relationships

 At the moment there are still some edge cases.
 In particular, the largest relationship graph component isn't separated into a family structure.